kwonus/Quelle/Quelle-AVX.md

 4. The statement cannot represent an explicit action:
    - Only implicit actions are permitted in a labelled statement.

 Finally, any macros referenced within a macro definition are expanded prior to applying the new label.
 Therefore redefining a macro after it has been referenced in a subsequent macro definition has no effect of the initial macro reference.
 We call this macro-determinism.
 A component of determinism for macros is that the macro definition saves all control settings at the time that the label was applied.
-This assure that the same sear4ch results are returned each time the macro is referenced.
-However, if the user desires the current settings to be used instead, just add %settings::current to the statement.
+This assure that the same search results are returned each time the macro is referenced.
+However, if the user desires the current settings to be used instead, just ***::current*** suffix after the macro.
 Here is an example.

 %span = 2